 - 1 cup shredded white cheddar cheese

 - 1 tablespoon lemon juice

 - 3 cups fresh arugula or baby spinach

 - Preheat oven to 400°.
 On a lightly floured surface, unfold puff pastry; roll into a 12-in. square.
-Cut pastry into four squares; place on a parchment paper-lined baking sheet.
+Cut pastry into 4 squares; place on a parchment-lined baking sheet.

 - Sprinkle half of each square with cheese to within 1/4 in. of edges; top with apples.
 Fold pastry over filling.
 Press edges with a fork to seal.
-Bake 16-18 minutes or until golden brown.
+Bake until golden brown, 16-18 minutes.

 - In a bowl, whisk oil and lemon juice until blended; add arugula and toss to coat.
 Serve with tarts.

 Nutrition Facts1 tart: 518 calories, 33g fat (10g saturated fat), 29mg cholesterol, 389mg sodium, 46g carbohydrate (8g sugars, 7g fiber), 12g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 The picture is misleading.
 It looks like folded tart.
 It is not.
 It is an open face tart.
 Think of it as an upside down salad.
 The recipe itself is bland and if I were to prepare if again I would change it quite a bit.
 I would cook the puff pastry by itself.
 The apples made it soggy.
 Then would saut? the apples with some onions and some thyme.
 I would then put the apple onion thyme mixture on top of the prepared puffs.
 Top with the cheese and return to the oven to melt and brown cheese.
 The idea of the recipe is good; it just needs some fixing up.